Beshalach. What Can You Not Live Without?

 They need water.
 God gives them water.
 But then he also gives Torah, statutes and judgments!

 As Ibn Ezra notes, in the first plague, God makes Egypt’s water undrinkable.
 In this first act after the crossing of the Red Sea, God makes undrinkable water drinkable!
 “If you listen well to the voice of God … I will not bring upon you any of the diseases that I brought upon the Egyptians for I the Lord am your healer.”

 The Rabbis of the Talmud suggest that it is not water that Israel required:

-The Talmud asserts that more than they need water to subsists, Israel requires Torah as a basic commodity.
+The Talmud asserts that more than they need water to subsist, Israel requires Torah; it is our most basic commodity.
 In other words Israel’s spiritual needs are just as fundamental as a regular person's physical needs; possibly more vital.

 In truth, we cannot live without water, but we will still remain alive without Torah.
 We might forget to attend to our spiritual nourishment.
 Thus, a schedule is devised so that we hear Torah every three days and we do not go three days without Torah.
 In order to ensure that the important things get done, we need to schedule them, to regulate our time so that we take care of that which is important even if it isn't urgent.

 What can you not go without for three days?

 If you were stranded on a desert Island what three items would you take?